CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/CPbeginner_Segmentation.md

 >
 >is a high-content, high-throughput imaging technique used to capture a wide array of cellular phenotypes in response to diverse perturbations.
 Briefly, cells are treated with a variety of drugs, environmental changes or genetic perturbations (using CRISPR, for example) and then fixed and stained with six fluorescent dyes that mark different cellular compartments, including nuclei, cytoplasm, endoplasmic reticulum, Golgi apparatus, mitochondria, and actin.
 >
 >High-resolution images are then captured using automated fluorescence microscopy, and image analysis algorithms (like the one we will use in this tutorial) are applied to extract thousands of morphological features.
-These features are used to create a high dimensional **"morphological profile"** (consisting in up to several thousand features) for each perturbation.
+These features are used to create a high dimensional **"morphological profile"** (consisting of up to several thousand features) for each perturbation.
 >
->Finally, by comparing and clustering the morphological profiles of cells treated with different compdounds, researchers can identify potential new drug candidates, assess their toxicity or understand the mechanism of action of existing drugs; or, in combination with genetic perturbations, these profiles assays can be used to determine the function of genes or to understand the underlying mechanisms of genetic diseases and potential therapeutic interventions.
+>Finally, by comparing and clustering the morphological profiles of cells treated with different compounds, researchers can identify potential new drug candidates, assess their toxicity or understand the mechanism of action of existing drugs; or, in combination with genetic perturbations, these profiles assays can be used to determine the function of genes or to understand the underlying mechanisms of genetic diseases and potential therapeutic interventions.

 ```{figure} ./TutorialImages/Fig1.png
 :width: 900